mnunezsa95/interview-prep/javascriptFundamentals.md

 ## 38. What is the purpose of the reduce() function in JavaScript?

-- `reduce()` --> used to reduce an array down to a single value by applicating a function to each element and accumulating the result
+- `reduce()` --> used to reduce an array down to a single value by applying a function to each element and accumulating the result

 ![reduce() method](https://builtin.com/sites/www.builtin.com/files/styles/ckeditor_optimize/public/inline-images/41_javascript-interview.jpg)